altruios/re-socket-dux/README.md

 //require the server_handler.
 const Server_handle = require("../server_handle");

-//define some action here: can be anything
+//define some action here: can be any function

-//Server_handle takes a string name - what it listens for, and a callback - for when it hears that data.
+//Server_handle takes a string name - what it listens for, a string name_space, and a callback - for when it hears that data.
-//any data return in the call back will be sent to the client with the same tag
+//any data return in the call back will be sent to the client with the same tag to the same name_space

+//const action = new Server_handle(<string>label,<string>name_space,<function>action)
-const action_test = new Server_handle("test",(data)=>{
+const action_test = new Server_handle("test","/test",(data)=>{
      console.log("handle data heard", data);
      //or db call or whatever
      const make_some_data = {